 Despite being long-running, there aren’t that many bands (at least compared to death metal overall) that truly could be considered essential death/doom metal.
-This list is a mix of classic bands, as well as some newcomers that haven’t released that much.
+This list is a mix of classic bands and promising new bands.
+I’ll try to keep it updated and include links.
+For the latest in death/doom music, see my list of death/doom metal from 2018.
 If you have a death/doom metal and you want me to check it out and/or review it, I would gladly do it.

 Death/doom metal playlist